too much sky for a pilot

 TOO MUCH SKY FOR A PILOT.
 Johr long described how the sky feel there :

 […] I spent five years in the 3rd deployment battalion here on earth.
 We would launch on so called long range missions, flying for 24 hours at a time.
 The sky felt limitless: horizon on end.
 Except, it’s not: it starts at the ground, and stops however high conventional planes can go.
-On Elben, It’s just atmosphere all around you.
+On Elben, It’s just air all around you.
 Every time you sortie from the carriers, you leave what little ground you had: you better not look down, even if you don’t fear heights.
 Heights have meaning.
 Here, nothing makes sense.
 The sky really is, limitless.
 It’s too much sky for a pilot.

 Sft.
 Johr Stirflar is scheduled to go back to the frontline later this year: everytime you look at Elben’s gentle grey crescent at night, think of those pilots braving the dark depths for the glory of our nation!